samrickman/evaluate-llm-gender-bias-ltc/README.md

 1.  **Docker**: To install Docker, follow the instructions at [Docker's official site](https://docs.docker.com/get-docker/).
 2. **GPU**: A machine with a [CUDA-compatible](https://developer.nvidia.com/cuda-gpus) Graphics Processing Unit (GPU) with at least 20GB VRAM.
 3. **NVIDIA Container Toolkit**: The code in this repo requires CUDA 12.1, which may differ from your global version.
-You can run this version in Docker on Linux with [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).On Windows with WSL2 you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) (version `>=4.3.1`).
+You can run this version in Docker on Linux with [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+On Windows with WSL2 you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) (version `>=4.3.1`).
 4. **Access to gated models**.
 This uses the open-source but gated models [Meta Llama 3 8b instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) and [Google Gemma 7b-it](https://huggingface.co/google/gemma-7b-it).
 You will need to register for an account and [generate an access token](https://huggingface.co/settings/tokens).
 This should then be saved in your shell environment as `$HF_TOKEN`.
 5. **OpenAI API Key**: To replicate the ChatGPT element of the analysis, an OpenAI API key.
 This needs to be saved in your shell environment as `$OPENAI_API_KEY`.
 If this environment variable is not set the analysis will still run but this step will be omitted.
 The total cost of the analysis with the synthetic data was $0.34.